Arecsu/proton-affinity/README.md

 ### Dropbox lock files note

 Affinity creates NTFS Alternate Data Stream files (e.g. `foo.af~lock~:com.dropbox.ignored`) as Dropbox lock markers.
 On Linux, Wine stores these as sibling files with a colon in the name.
-Patch 0016 makes Wine automatically delete these stream files when the parent document is closed, and marks them hidden from Wine's own filesystem view.
+Patch 0016 makes Wine automatically delete these stream files when the parent document is closed as it would under Windows, and marks them hidden from Wine's own filesystem view.

 **Linux file managers (Nautilus, Dolphin, etc.) may still show these files.** They follow Unix hiding conventions: a leading dot, or in some implementations a trailing `~` at the end (I guess?).
 A colon in the middle of a filename doesn't match either convention, so file managers won't hide it.
 This is outside Wine's control; it would require changing how Wine names stream files on disk which is pretty hacky.